SGTBolduc/Azure_Sentinel_SIEM_honeypot/README.md

 <img src="https://imgur.com/D1XekQA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-Use this script in a new workbook to organize the geo locations: <br/>
+Use this script in a new workbook to organize the geo locations.
+Make sure your in Log Analytics not in the VM group!: <br/>
 <img src="https://imgur.com/4RqY1eW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />